-3.1.1. {LEVEL 2} [Package] must have typ/min/max values
+3.1.1 {LEVEL 2} [Package] must have typ/min/max values

-The IBIS specification requires Typical values in the [Package] keywords, and allows Minimum and Maximum values to be NA if not available.
-To achieve IQ level 2 an IBIS file must have Typical, Minimum and Maximum values in the [Package] keywords.
-A reflection analysis based only on Typical package parasitics is likely to be optimistic.
-Minimum and Maximum values are required to insure that peak distortion levels are predicted.
+The IBIS specification requires typical values in the [Package] keywords and allows minimum and maximum values to be NA if not available.
+To achieve IQ level 2 an IBIS file must have typical, minimum, and maximum values in the [Package] keywords.
+A reflection analysis based only on typical package model is likely to be optimistic.
+Minimum and maximum values are required to ensure that peak distortion levels are predicted.

-3.1.2. {LEVEL 2} [Package] parasitics must be reasonable
+3.1.2 {LEVEL 2} [Package] model values must be reasonable

-Reasonable values for signal pins are: L < 100 nH, C < 100 pF, R < 10 ohm.
-Minimum must be less than Typical and Typical less than Maximum.
+Reasonable values for signal pins are L < 100 nH, C < 100 pF, R < 10 ohm.
+Minimum must be less than typical and typical less than maximum.

-The IBISCHK program detects typographical Errors such as omitting the scaling factor following a number value, by checking against higher limits: L < 1000 nH, C < 1000 pF, R < 50 ohm.
+The IBISCHK program detects typographical errors such as omitting the scaling factor following a number value, by checking against higher limits: L < 1000 nH, C < 1000 pF, R < 50 ohm.
 An R_pkg value of 1000 would easily fail this test, for example.
-This IQ check, with its lower limits, will detect other Errors such as extra digits or measurement error.
+This IQ check, with its lower limits, will detect other errors such as extra digits or measurement error.

-The Minimum and Maximum values of these parasitics should represent the range spanned by the actual pin parasitics for signal pins.
-The Typical values should fall between the Minimum and Maximum values; typically it is the average of the signal pin parasitics, but it need not be.
-Methods and assumptions used, such as whether power and ground pins are included in the determination of the [Package] parasitics, should be documented as comments.
+The minimum and maximum values of these parameter values should represent the range spanned by the actual pin parameter values for signal pins.
+The typical values should fall between the minimum and maximum values; typically, it is the average of the signal pin values, but it need not be.
+Methods and assumptions used, such as whether power and ground pins are included in the determination of the [Package] model values, should be documented as comments.